 Why the Hormuz Strait Still Holds the World’s Oil in Its Grip

-Qatar is an example of another challenge.
+Qatar faces another challenge.
 It shares a land border only with Saudi Arabia, a country that once shut its doors during a diplomatic spat.
 Even if Qatar could lay a new pipeline across Saudi territory, it would be expensive and politically risky.
-And the line itself would still lie in a contested area, making it a target for attack.
+The line itself would still lie in a contested area, making it a target for attack.

 The cost of building new pipelines is high, and the security risk remains.
 An intruder can damage or shut down infrastructure with devastating economic effects.
 No single nation can guarantee complete safety for these routes.